twashke/Timed-Coding-Quiz/README.md

 - The final score is the amount of time left on the clock when the quiz is finished.
 - The amount of correct questions answered will be displayed at the end before a high score can be entered.
 - The high scores are logged and sorted highest to lowest, the user can clear the high score list at anytime.
-- Comments have been added to Javascript to clarify each step and make future updates easier.
+- Comments have been added to all files to clarify each step and make future updates easier.

 ## Installation